Regulatory framework governing fees of legal professions

-Legal aid for suspects/defendants (assignment of court-appointed defence counsel) is not subject to income limits but to legal conditions.
-These relate primarily to the seriousness of the offence, the threat of certain legal consequences (such as being banned from practising a profession or being confined to a psychiatric or neurological hospital), whether the defendant is on remand in custody or is the subject of protective custody proceedings, whether the previous defence counsel has been suspended, the complexity of the factual and legal situation, or whether the defendant is able to defend him or herself.
+Legal aid for suspects/defendants (assignment of court-appointed defence counsel) is subject not to income limits, but rather to certain legal conditions.
+These relate primarily to the seriousness of the offence, the threat of certain legal consequences (such as being banned from practising a profession or being confined to a psychiatric or neurological hospital), whether the defendant is on remand in custody or is the subject of protective custody proceedings, whether the previous defence counsel has been suspended, the complexity of the factual or legal situation, or whether the defendant is able to defend themselves.

 Cost-free court proceedings

 Under § 183 of the Social Courts Act [Sozialgerichtsgesetz] (SGG), proceedings before social courts [Sozialgerichte] involve no costs for persons entitled to benefit (i.e. insured persons, persons on benefit including those in receipt of survivor’s benefit, disabled persons and their successors, provided that they are involved in their respective capacities in court proceedings as claimants or defendants).
-Claimants and defendants in proceedings before social courts who do not fall within categories cited in § 183 SGG must pay a fee in accordance with § 184 of the SGG (EUR 150 for proceedings before the social courts, EUR 225 for proceedings before the regional social courts [Landessozialgerichte], EUR 300 for proceedings before the Federal Social Court [Bundessozialgericht]). § 197a of the SGG provides for derogation from these special rules whereby the costs customarily payable under the Court Costs Act are also applicable in proceedings before the social courts, if neither the claimant nor the defendant in a case are among the persons mentioned in § 183 of the SGG.
+Claimants and defendants who do not fall within categories cited in § 183 SGG must pay a fee in accordance with § 184 of the SGG (EUR 150 for proceedings before the social courts, EUR 225 for proceedings before the regional social courts [Landessozialgerichte], EUR 300 for proceedings before the Federal Social Court [Bundessozialgericht]).§ 197a of the SGG provides for derogation from these special rules whereby the costs customarily payable under the Court Costs Act are also applicable in proceedings before the social courts, if neither the claimant nor the defendant in a case is among the persons mentioned in § 183 of the SGG.

 The following arrangements apply in criminal proceedings: if the defendant is acquitted, or the case fails to proceed to trial, or the proceedings against the defendant are terminated, the costs (public expenditure) and expenses necessarily incurred by the defendant are in principle payable from the public purse.